steemit/condenser/src/app/help/en/welcome.md

 A reputation score is one way that Steemit measures the amount of value you have brought to the community.

-The higher the number, the more weighted votes an account has earned.
+The higher the reputation, the more upvotes the account received.

 All new users start at 25.